AWilliams17/MonoJabber/README.md

 https://www.unknowncheats.me/forum/general-programming-and-reversing/105244-accessing-c-mono.html

 # License
 This library is licensed under version 3 of the General Public License.
-You are free to do whatever you wish the code in this library.
+You are free to do whatever you wish the code in this application.
 No credit due.